Berberis vulgaris: benefits, dosage, contraindications

 Acne ✪✪✪✪✪

-A study examined the effect of aqueous extract of barberry fruits on acne.
+A study examined the effect of an aqueous extract of barberry fruit on acne.
 This double-blind, placebo-controlled clinical trial was conducted with 50 adolescents suffering from moderate to severe acne.
-They received either an aqueous barberry extract (600 mg per day for 4 weeks) or a placebo.
-The results showed a significant reduction in acne lesions and severity in the group treated with barberry, without notable side effects, suggesting the benefits of barberry in treating acne.
+They received either an aqueous extract of barberry (600 mg per day for 4 weeks) or a placebo.
+Results showed a significant reduction in acne lesions and acne severity in the group treated with barberry, with no notable side effects, suggesting that barberry may be useful for treating acne.

 Posologie